Doris Glenda Reyes Estrada

-Doris Glenda Reyes Estrada, familian Maria Catmelo, formerly of Hågat, recently of Dededo, died Oct.
-3 at the age of 68.
-Last respects will be held from 9-11 a.m.
-Oct.
-20 at Ada’s Mortuary, Sinajana.
-Interment services will be held at 10 a.m.
-Oct.
-21 at Vicente Limtiaco (Tiguac) Cemetery, Nimitz Hill, Piti.
+Doris Glenda Reyes Estrada, Familian Maria Catmelo, formerly of Hågat, recently of Dededo, died October 3 at the age of 68.
+Last respects will be held from 9 – 11 a.m.
+October 20 at ADA’S Mortuary in Sinajana.
+Internment services will be held at 10 a.m.
+October 21 at Vicente Limtiaco (Tiguac) Cemetery in Nimitz Hill.

 Weekly Online Poll